google/go-cloud/internal/website/content/howto/docstore/actions.md

 - `Get` retrieves a document.
 - `Create` creates a new document.
 - `Replace` replaces an existing document.
-- `Put` puts a document whether or not it is already present.
+- `Put` puts a document whether or not it already exists.
 - `Update` applies a set of modifications to a document.
 - `Delete` deletes a document.